utterances/metroBPMapp/README.md

 - Dark mode for low-power usage on OLED devices

 **Note:**
 Tempo detection is currently optimized for music with strong rhythmic or percussive elements in quadruple, 6/8 time signatures, performance may vary on other inputs.
-Currently using [TempiBeatDetection](https://github.com/CheckThisCodeCarefully/TempiBeatDetection).
+Currently using [TempiBeatDetection](https://github.com/CheckThisCodeCarefully/TempiBeatDetection) by John Scalo.
 I plan to improve the algorithm, collaborators welcome.

 ### Support
 Feedback is welcome through [email](mailto:bloomvinelabs@gmail.com).
 As I'm the sole developer, I will try to read all feedback but cannot respond to all.